PrincetonUniversity/GPEC/docs/getting_started.rst

 This section outlines the basic run process with reference to some of the most common input-output manipulation in IPEC runs.
 This is not meant to be a complete coverage of the many options and capabilities available to the user during this process.
 For a complete list of the input and output control variables please see the Namelist Variables section.

-For generality we will refer to the user's copy of /p/gpec/users/jpark/IPEC/IPEC_1.00/rundir/LinuxLahey64 as the run-directory.
-To run IPEC, a user should first navigate to their run directory.
-Once in the run-directory the user follows these simple steps to complete a IPEC run:
+Public copies of the GPEC releases are available at /p/gpec on portal.
+The user should usually choose the latest release, lets call it <release>.
+To run IPEC, a user should first navigate to a directory in which they wish to run and write outputs.
+Once in the run-directory the user needs (at a minimum) the dcon, equil, vac, and ipec namelist files, which can be copied from /p/gpec/<release>/input for example.
+The user can then follow these simple steps to complete a IPEC run:

 1. Edit the dcon.in file